p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Single Keycloak Realm**: All customers and tenants are managed within one realm for operational simplicity.
 - **Customer Isolation**: No cross-customer visibility or access.
 - **Tenant Isolation**: Tenants within a customer are isolated from each other unless explicitly allowed.
+  - Customer admins can manage users/roles/groups below their respective hierarchy, i.e. all tenants, roles, users and groups that belong to the customer.
+  - Tenant admins can manage users/roles/groups below their respective hierarchy.

 ### 2.2 Dynamic Role Management